 The AmbITion Approach requires organisations and individuals to undergo a process of continual reflection and evaluation.
 The various steps in the approach provide natural pauses where this can take place.
-From initiating a project, through audit and diagnosis, onto developing a business case and through implementation, the online toolkit encourages ongoing reflection on the nature of your digital development and the impact it will have on your organisation.
+From initiating a project, through audit and diagnosis, onto developing a business case and through implementation, the online toolkit encourages ongoing reflection on the nature of your digital transformation, and the impact it will have on your organisation.

 Evaluate the views of the users of your new digital products and services

-It’s very important to survey the users of your new products/services/tools/methods once you’ve implemented them.
+It’s very important to survey the users of your new products/services/experiences/tools/methods once you’ve implemented them.
 Not only will this show you where you’ve improved things for them, it will also clarify where work is still to be done: either on the digital development itself, or on the job of communicating how the digital development should be used, or why.
 You’ve just been on a journey of change: remember that a new system you’re introducing to your customers is a change for them, and they may need assistance and motivation!
 Scanning the market reaction to your development is essential.
 It is also ongoing: your rejuvenated solution is always at risk of being affected by external factors out of your control, so make sure you are continuously assessing the development and scanning the wider environment.

 At the end of the project think of “lessons learnt” as the things that you got wrong as well as the things that went right.
 Sharing areas of failure as well as success with colleagues in your own organisation and with colleagues in the wider sector is incredibly useful as it builds the sector’s collective knowledge and capability to evolve and adapt; and embeds the learning of what (and what not) to do to ensure digital developments maximise their potential.
+E.g.

 - Did you create any useful documents or templates that could be used again?
 For instance, you might have written a job description for someone with digital skills.